David Mixner

-David Benjamin Mixner (born August 16, 1946) is an American political activist and author.
-He is best known for his work in anti-war and gay rights advocacy.
+David Benjamin Mixner (August 16, 1946 – March 11, 2024) was an American political activist and author.
+He was best known for his work in anti-war and gay rights advocacy.

+Mixner played a key role in defeating Proposition 6 in California, which sought to ban gays and lesbians from being schoolteachers.
+He also organized the Moratorium to End the War in Vietnam in 1969, drawing millions of protesters nationwide.
+Mixner later became involved in Bill Clinton's presidential campaigns but criticized Clinton's "Don't Ask, Don't Tell" policy, which led to a rift between them.

+Mixner continued his activism throughout his life, focusing on issues like nuclear disarmament, AIDS awareness, and LGBT rights.
+He was honored for his activism and writing, including receiving an honorary doctorate from Washington College in 2015.

 Early life

-Mixner was born on August 16, 1946, and grew up in the small town of Elmer, New Jersey.
+Mixner was born in Bridgeton, New Jersey, on August 16, 1946, and was raised nearby in the small town of Elmer.
 His father Ben worked on a corporate farm, and his mother Mary worked shifts at a local glass factory and later took a job as a bookkeeper for the local John Deere dealership.
-Mixner has two older siblings, Patsy Mixner Annison and Melvin Mixner.
+Mixner had two older siblings, Patsy Mixner Annison and Melvin Mixner.

-Mixner attended Daretown Elementary School, then Woodstown High School, where he got involved in the Civil Rights Movement, by participating in picketing and sending his own money to Martin Luther King Jr. In his bestselling memoir, Stranger Among Friends, Mixner explains that his parents were "livid" over his involvement in the Civil Rights Movement, claiming his activism embarrassed them.
+Mixner attended Daretown Elementary School, then Woodstown High School, where he got involved in the Civil Rights Movement, by participating in picketing and sending his own money to Martin Luther King Jr. In his memoir, Stranger Among Friends, Mixner explains that his parents were "livid" over his involvement in the Civil Rights Movement, claiming his activism embarrassed them.
 When Mixner told them he wanted to go south during the summer of 1963 after following the events in Birmingham, Alabama, his parents forbade him.

 Career

 College and early activism

-In the fall of 1964, Mixner enrolled at Arizona State University in Tempe, Arizona, where he soon became heavily involved in civil rights and anti-war activism, including helping to organize protests against a speech by General William Westmoreland.
-Prompted by an article he read in The Arizona Republic about city garbage workers who were seeking the right to unionize, in the fall of 1966, Mixner organized from start to finish the first of many protests he would organize over the next thirty years.
-Mixner rallied hundreds of workers, students and professors and led a march on City Hall.
+In the fall of 1964, Mixner enrolled at Arizona State University in Tempe, Arizona, where he soon became involved in civil rights and anti-war activism, including helping to organize protests against a speech by General William Westmoreland.
+Prompted by an article he read in The Arizona Republic about city garbage workers who were seeking the right to unionize, in the fall of 1966, Mixner organized the first of many protests he would organize over the next thirty years.
+Mixner rallied hundreds of workers, students, and professors and led a march on City Hall.
 Although the city successfully broke the strike, the workers eventually earned the right to unionize.

 Mixner found himself much more interested in activism, including LGBT rights, than in pursuing a college degree.
-While at Maryland, Mixner was a grassroots organizer for the 1967 march on the Pentagon, which was later captured in Norman Mailer’s Armies of the Night.
+While at the University of Maryland, Mixner was a grassroots organizer for the 1967 March on the Pentagon, which was later captured in Norman Mailer’s Armies of the Night.